zjosua/Pokemanki/README.md

 ## Compatibility

-This add-on requires the Qt6 build of Anki version 2.1.50 or later.
+This add-on requires Anki version 2.1.50 or later.

 ## How it works